ae27ff/js-linux/README.md

 # js-linux-modified
 A modified version of Fabrice Bellard's JSLinux; needed to run a couple ae27ff tools.

+NOTE: contents are copyright of Fabrice Bellard and subject to the attached [LICENSE](https://github.com/ae27ff/js-linux-modified/blob/main/LICENSE) which must be kept intact.

 ## Modifications applied by this fork
  - JSLinux loader modified to allow setting startup parameters by another script instead of only from page address/query (more modular)
  - Upload progress code is currently disabled until more modular code can be added.